Jasminee-chen/comp5511_assign/README_1.md

-##COMP 5511 Integrated Machine Learning and Reinforcement Learning Project: House Price Forecasting
+## comp5511 assignment2 Integrated Machine Learning and Reinforcement Learning Project: House Price Forecasting

 ###This project focuses on solving the house price forecasting problem using linear regression and piecewise modeling strategies.